 In a nutshell, "copyright" says that you are prohibited from using a work unless you own the copyright or have permission; "fair use" says that you may use the work with neither copyright ownership nor permission if your use is indeed fair under the legal criteria set forth below.
-Note however, that "copyright" and "fair use" have only been summarized below in Sections IV A and IV B, respectively.
-This is a complex area and members of the community should seek guidance when needed from this web site, or from National Career College library.
+The "copyright" and "fair use" have been summarized below to provide more clarity.
+This is a complex area and members of the community should seek guidance when needed.